 Receipt and Agreement: Parent/Student Handbook

-I ACKNOWLEDGE that I have received a copy of The Los Angeles Leadership Primary Academy 2017-2018 Handbook for Students and Parents.
+I ACKNOWLEDGE that I have received a copy of The Los Angeles Leadership Primary Academy 2019-2020 Handbook for Students and Parents.
 I have read and understood the contents of the Handbook, and have been given the opportunity to ask questions I might have about the policies in the Handbook.
-I understand that the statements contained in the Handbook are guidelines for parents and students concerning some of the policies and procedures, including but not limited to the suspension and expulsion policy.
-I have read and do agree, by signing below, to abide by all of the policies and procedures outlined in the Handbook.
+I understand that the statements contained in the Handbook are guidelines for parents and students concerning some of the LALPA policies and procedures, including but not limited to the suspension and expulsion policy.
+I have read and do agree, by signing below, to abide by all of the LALPA policies and procedures outlined in the Handbook.

 Los Angeles Leadership Primary Academy Staff agrees to: